 The Image Igloo tool allows you to move between Matched Photo scenes quickly.
 It also allows you to see adjacent images to provide context as you navigate around a structure when modeling.

-Table of Contents Downloading SketchUp Installing SketchUp (1st time or new major version) Installing SketchUp (maintenance release or minor version update) Transferring SketchUp to a new computer Removing the License from an install of SketchUp Authorizing SketchUp Pr
+Table of Contents Downloading SketchUp Installing SketchUp (1st time or new major version) Installing SketchUp (maintenance release or minor version update) Removing the License from an install of SketchUp Authorizing SketchUp Pro - Single User Authorizing Sketc

 Note: This article covers the license error messages when using the Classic License.
 If you've purchased a SketchUp Subscription you'll want to visit the Troubleshooting article here.
 Sometimes, authorizing SketchUp Pro or performing license functions in SketchUp might result in a handful of errors.